There is no shame around HPV. At least, there shouldn’t be.

 There are over 100 different strains of HPV identified, but most do not carry a significant risk.
 Only a few high-risk strains have a small possibility to cause cancers.

 HPV 16 and 18 are the high-risk strains that cause 70% of cervical cancers.
 This risk is the reason why routine gynecological exams are recommended.
 Cervical cancer progression is preventable if caught early enough and appropriate measures are taken.

 In a survey of over 2,000 women, there was a wide range of stigmas associated with HPV, including shame, fear, and promiscuity.
-Almost 40% of the surveyed women were worried of what others may think of them if they had known of their HPV diagnosis.
+Almost 40% of the surveyed women were worried about what others may think of them if they had known of their HPV diagnosis.

 Marcia Cross, an actress most known for her role on Desperate Housewives appeared publicly on television to end the shame surrounding HPV.
 She was diagnosed with anal cancer, likely as a result of HPV transmission from her husband’s throat cancer, caused by the same strain of HPV.